Now that your project page is looking good, you need to build a plan to grow your crowd.

 As your project starts gain momentum, it’ll begin to look more attractive to people outside of your own network.

 Be patient – get some pledges before posting publicly on social media.

-Graeme has been with the Crowdfunder team since day one, managing campaigns for individuals and community groups across the UK and shares his expertise on planning the perfect campaign in our short YouTube series.
+Graeme has been with the Crowdfunder team since day one, managing campaigns for individuals and community groups across the UK.
+He shares his expertise on planning the perfect campaign in our short YouTube series.

-Our crowdfunding experts are the best in the business and have created some brilliant guides, packed with information on every aspect of running a project to help you reach your target.
+Our crowdfunding experts are the best in the business and have created some brilliant guides that are packed with information to help you reach your target.

 Asking people to share or pledge involves treading a fine line between becoming a total pain and people not knowing what you are up to with your crowdfunding project.

 Be considerate when reaching out to people.
 You're asking them for money, so take time to engage with them on a personal level.